kleinerman/dobie/docs/front_end_specs.rst

     }
   ]

-When a the access has "allWeek" field set to 1, the check icon in "all week" column should be set.
+When the access has "allWeek" field set to 1, the check icon in "all week" column should be set.
 When a the access has "allWeek" field set to 0, the check icon in "all week" column should not be set.
 In the last case the access will have a field called "liAccess" which will have a list with all the accesses for each day of the week.